Facebook joins resistance to Bolsonaro virus claims

 Despite the president’s open skepticism, senior members of his own Cabinet have insisted on hewing closely to guidelines recommended by international health authorities.
 “Always technical, always scientific, always doing the maximum we can to preserve lives,” Health Minister Luiz Henrique Mandetta told reporters on Monday.

-As of Monday, Brazil’s federal government reported more than 4,579 cases of Covid-19 and 159 deaths, the largest figures in Latin America.
+On Tuesday, Brazil’s health ministry reported 5,717 cases of Covid-19 and 201 deaths, the largest figures in Latin America.
+That included more than 1,100 new cases since the prior day — by far Brazil’s biggest single-day increase yet.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially the elderly and people with preexisting health conditions, it can cause more severe illness, including pneumonia and death.